yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 # 🐧 Chainguard Account Manager Lab: Intro to Linux & Bash

 Welcome to your first hands-on lab in Linux and Bash!
 This guide is tailored for Chainguard account managers who are getting started with the command line.
 No prior knowledge required.
-These concepts
+You'll see these concepts repeated in other higher level technology like containers, CI scripts, package managers, etc.

 By the end of this lab, you will: